COVID-19 - Face Coverings Bylaw

 Public indoor spaces

-Malls, grocery stores, retail businesses, churches
+Malls, grocery stores, retail businesses, places of worship

 City of Calgary facilities